carpentries-incubator/machine-learning-neural-python/episodes/01-xrays.md

 ## Pleural effusion

-Thin membrances called "pleura" line the lungs and facilitate breathing.
+Thin membranes called "pleura" line the lungs and facilitate breathing.
 Normally there is a small amount of fluid present in the pleura, but certain conditions can cause excess build-up of fluid.
 This build-up is known as pleural effusion, sometimes referred to as “water on the lungs”.

 Causes of pleural effusion vary widely, ranging from mild viral infections to serious conditions such as congestive heart failure and cancer.
 In an upright patient, fluid gathers in the lowest part of the chest, and this build up is visible to an expert.